open-policy-agent/gatekeeper/README.md

 Finally, Gatekeeper's engine is designed to be portable, allowing administrators to detect and reject non-compliant commits to an infrastructure-as-code system's source-of-truth, further strengthening compliance efforts and preventing bad state from slowing down the organization.

+## Admission Webhook Fail-Open Status

+Currently Gatekeeper is defaulting to using `Ignore` for admission requests.
+The impact of this is that when the webhook is down, or otherwise unreachable, constraints will not be enforced.
+Audit is expected to pick up any slack in enforcement by highlighting invalid resources that made it into the cluster.

+The reason for fail-open is because the webhook server currently only has one instance, which risks downtime during actions like upgrades.
+If we were to fail closed, this downtime would lead to downtime in the cluster's control plane.
+As the theoretical availability improves we will likely change the default to fail closed.

+If desired, the webhook can be set to fail closed by modifying the ValidatingWebhookConfiguration, though this may have uptime impact on your cluster's control plane.
+In the interim, it is best to avoid policies that assume 100% enforcement during request time (e.g. mimicking RBAC-like behavior by validating the user making the request).

 ## Installation Instructions

 ### Installation